|2006||10-8||.556||6-1||.857||2nd||ECAC Metro/South champions|

-Regarded as one of the greatest players and hardest workers in the game's history, Paul Cantabene returns for his ninth season as the head men's lacrosse coach at Stevenson in 2013.
+Regarded as one of the greatest players and hardest workers in the game's history, Paul Cantabene returns for his tenth season as the head men's lacrosse coach at Stevenson in 2014.
 Using the same work ethic and ability that made him one of the greatest face-off specialists of all-time, he has bulit Stevenson into one of the elite programs in Division III.
 Cantabent also serves as an Associate Athletic Director and Director of Facilities.